jrjml/jrjml.github.io/general_library/budget-proposal.md

 - Coverletter summarizing the calculation at which the bottom line was reached, highlighting the importance of state aid requirements where applicable.

-- A copy of the Appomattox County's [State Aid Estimate][4] (just one page is fine)
+- A copy of Appomattox County's [State Aid Estimate][4] (just one page is fine)

 - The five-year expenditure summary with the upcoming year's line-item figures entered in the appropriate column

-- Any documentation justifying any increase in total budgeted amount over and above any increase in state aid
+- Any documentation justifying any increase or decraese in total budgeted amount over and above that which occurs due to an increase or decrease in state aid

 #### State Aid Requirements